 - Verify: Confirms that the requirements can meet the intended objective of what it is meant for.
 “Have the requirements been specified right.”

 Visit: Verification and Validation for more information.

-To validate means to confirm that the requirements meet the operational and system-level needs of a program.
+To validate means to confirm that the requirements meet a program’s operational and system-level needs.
 “Does the requirements clearly and correctly communicate the stakeholder expectations and needs?”
 Validation is a quality control process that determines if operational requirements are meet for the overall system to meet to Initial Capabilities Document (ICD) and Capability Development Document (CDD).
 The analysis is a testing method primarily used in Validation.
 Validating Requirements ensures that: